 Evie Bacigulapo said of the project: “Being involved in the music by youth project was a fantastic opportunity.
 To be able to write music that was to be interpreted, performed and recorded by professional musicians gave me the creative freedom to write without being restricted by the ability of the players or the resources that I had access to.
 Recording my composition with the Acacia Quartet felt empowering for me as a musician and composer because I was in control of the music that was being produced and I was able to experience what it would be like to be working in that field.”
 Before going on to further study, Evie spent a year tutoring young students in Bellingen.

-The project has a number of components:
+The project has a number of components.

-Local students writing compositions for HSC submission.
-Up to six of these students who are writing compositions for a string quartet then have the opportunity to go to Sydney in August to have their works performed by the Acacia Quartet and recorded for their HSC submission.
-The Acacia Quartet will then perform their works in the opening concert.
+Local students writing compositions for HSC submission who are writing for a string quartet have the opportunity to go to Sydney in late August to have their works performed by the Acacia Quartet and recorded for their HSC submission.
+The Acacia Quartet then perform the student works in the opening concert.

 The Composer Slam is a fun and educational Fringe Event of the Festival.
 The Slam is for secondary school composition students and open for students of any kind of music.
 This year the Slam will be held in August.
 As in previous years, composer Paul Jarman will be the adjudicator.
 The students always appreciate the careful and supportive feedback they get from Paul about their compositions.
 He is known for his constructive work with school students, assisting them to develop their compositions.

 Encouragement awards totalling $300 are made at the conclusion of the Slam.
 All participants will receive complimentary passes to the weekend events of the Fine Music Festival.